Feng-Ji-Lab/SEMsensitivity/paper/paper.md

 signFactor <- ifelse(par_value >= 0, TRUE, FALSE)
 ```

 Call the function `SEMsensitivity` to do sensitivity analysis.
+The method can be specified by either method name or index.

 ``` r
 result_by_name <- SEMsensitivity(df, model, var_one, var_two, PAR, threshold, fit,